 Who Needs an Alaska Fishing License

 If you plan to fish in Alaska, you generally need a valid license.
-Residents 18 and older and non‑residents 16 and older must hold an Alaska fishing license for all fresh and saltwater fishing.
-Resident children under 18 and non‑resident children under 16 are exempt.
+Residents 18 and older must have one.
+Non-residents 16 and older need one too.
+It covers all fresh and saltwater fishing.

 Resident License Types and Costs